Extremal entanglement witnesses: Optimal and extremal witnesses

-\begin{theorem} In dimensions $2\times\n_\B$ and $3\times 3$ a generic witness with only quadratic zeros is nondecomposable optimal if and only if it is extremal. \end{theorem} Since we do not have a complete understanding of constraints from quartic zeros, we leave the relation between nondecomposable optimality and extremality of quartic witnesses as an open problem.
+Lewenstein \textit{et al.} also give an optimality test for quartic witnesses without the spanning property.
+Since we do not have a complete understanding of constraints from quartic zeros, we leave the relation between nondecomposable optimality and extremality of quartic witnesses as an open problem.

-From Table~\ref{tbl:constraints} we understand that in higher dimensions the number of zeros of a quadratic extremal witness must be larger than the Hilbert space dimension $N=N_a\times N_b$.
+In dimensions $3\times 3$ and $2\times N_b$, a witness with doubly spanning zeros will generically be extremal, by Theorem~\ref{thm:2xn3x3}, and hence both optimal and nondecomposable optimal.
+From Table~\ref{tbl:constraints} we see that in higher dimensions the number of zeros of a quadratic extremal witness must be larger than the Hilbert space dimension $N=N_aN_b$.
 Hence nonextremal witnesses with doubly spanning zeros must be very common, so that nondecomposable optimality is a significantly weaker property than extremality.
-In particular, when we search for generic quadratic extremal witnesses and reach the stage where the witnesses have $N$ or more zeros, then every face of $\Sud$ we encounter will consist entirely of nondecomposable optimal witnesses, most of which are not extremal.
+In particular, when we search for generic quadratic extremal witnesses and reach the stage where the witnesses have $N$ or more zeros, then every face of $\mathcal{S}_1^{\circ}$ we encounter will consist entirely of nondecomposable optimal witnesses, most of which are not extremal.

 The observations made above give a picture of increasingly complicated geometry as dimensions increase.
-In dimensions $2\times 2$ and $2\times 3$ every witness is decomposable \cite{HorMPR96,Sto1963}.
-In $2\times N_\B$ and $3\times 3$ a generic quadratic witness is either nondecomposable optimal and extremal, or it is neither.
+In dimensions $2\times 2$ and $2\times 3$ every witness is decomposable~\cite{HorMPR96,Sto1963}.
+In $2\times N_b$ and $3\times 3$ a generic quadratic witness is either nondecomposable optimal and extremal, or it is neither.
 In higher dimensions there exist an abundance of nondecomposable optimal nonextremal witnesses.